Mastercard/flow/assert/assert-junit5/README.md

 `close()` rejects active processing rather than waiting or cancelling it.
 Otherwise it permanently prevents further SUT calls, even with `Reporting.NEVER`, and closes only an already-created report.
 Successful close is idempotent; failed reporting remains observable on repeated close.
-Omitting completion leaves report ownership open.
+Omitting completion prevents completion-time publication.
 This does not add a public close method to `PreparedFlocessor`.

 ## Prepared caller (implementation preview)